Counting atypical black hole microstates from entanglement wedges: Introduction

 In a holographic CFT, the gap is $O(1/G_N)$ when the corresponding AdS black hole is sufficiently large.
 In this case, the entanglement held by a disentangled state is significantly smaller than a typical state, which is not sufficient to support an existence of a smooth horizon in its gravity dual \cite{HP20}.
 In a black hole geometry, the surface which gives $\frac{1}{2}S\left({\rm Tr}_{AA^*} |{\rm TFD}\rangle\langle{\rm TFD}|\right)$ ends on the black hole horizon as shown in the right of figure \ref{fig:BH}.

 Based on these, it is natural to ask how many disentangled states one can find in the sub-Hilbert space of the black hole microstates, which is spanned by the energy eigenstates in the energy window\footnote{Our arguments in this paper hold for any choice of the energy window as long as one can get a valid microcanonical ensemble from it.
 We will take $[E-\Delta E,E]$ just for convenience.} $[E-\Delta E,E]$.
-Let us denote this subspace as $\CH_{[E-\Delta E,E]}$ and call it the microcanonical subspace. {In \cite{HP20}, Hayden and Penington showed that if extensive violations of additivity conjectures do not exist, then one can find $\exp\left[S_{BH}-O(1)\right]$ orthogonal disentangled states in $\CH_{[E-\Delta E,E]}$, which is sufficient to account for the Bekenstein-Hawking entropy $S_{BH}$ at $G_N \rightarrow 0$.} Here, additivity conjectures are a series of equivalent conjectures in quantum information and communication theory \cite{Shor2004}.
-However, small violations of additivity conjectures have already been found \cite{Hastings09}, and there is so far no upper bound for violations of the additivity conjectures.
+Let us denote this subspace as $\CH_{[E-\Delta E,E]}$ and call it the microcanonical subspace.
+In \cite{HP20}, Hayden and Penington showed that if extensive violations of additivity conjectures do not exist, then one can find $\exp\left[S_{\rm can}-O(1)\right]$ orthogonal disentangled states in a proper energy window $\CH_{[E-\Delta E,E]}$ at $G_N \rightarrow 0$, where $S_{\rm can}$ is the entropy computed from the corresponding canonical ensemble.\footnote{In \cite{HP20}, the Benkenstein-Hawking entropy $S_{BH}$ and the entropy computed from the corresponding canonical ensemble $S_{\rm can}$ are used interchangeably.
+In this paper, we would like to make a distinction between them for later discussions.} This is sufficient to account for the Bekenstein-Hawking entropy $S_{BH}$, since $S_{BH}$ matches the leading order of $S_{\rm can}$.
+Here, additivity conjectures are a series of equivalent conjectures in quantum information and communication theory \cite{Shor2004}.
+However, small violations of additivity conjectures have already been found \cite{Hastings09}, and there is so far no nontrivial analytic upper bound for possible violations of the additivity conjectures.
 In other words, their extensive violation may be even expectable.
 Possibilities of extensive violations are further discussed in, for example, \cite{JAVWY20,Wang22}.
-On the other hand, the existence of $\exp\left[S_{BH}-O(1)\right]$ orthogonal disentangled states in $\CH_{[E-\Delta E,E]}$ is surprising since it means that any black hole microstate can be written as a superposition of states without smooth horizons at $G_N\rightarrow0$.
-Therefore, one may argue that, since this is hard to believe, one may be able to construct an explicit example of extensive violations of additivity conjectures from black holes.
+On the other hand, the existence of $\exp\left[S_{\rm can}-O(1)\right]$ orthogonal disentangled states in $\CH_{[E-\Delta E,E]}$ is surprising since it means that states without smooth horizons are sufficient to account for the black hole entropy at $G_N\rightarrow0$.
+Therefore, one may argue that, since this is hard to believe, it may be possible to construct an explicit example of extensive violations of additivity conjectures from black holes.
 From this point of view, it is important to know how far one can go without any assumptions on additivity conjectures.